spencermountain/wtf_wikipedia/README.md

 var wtf = require('wtf_wikipedia');

 // Fetch the article about '3D Modelling' in english Wikiversity from the domain https://en.wikiversity.org
-// call the API and process the  markup 'pMarkup' in the callback function of the API wtf.from_api('3D Modelling', 'enwikiversity', function(pMarkup) {
+// call the API and process the  markup 'pWikiSource' in the callback function of the API wtf.from_api('3D Modelling', 'enwikiversity', function(pWikiSource) {
-  // do something with wiki markup return by the callback function in the parameter pMarkup (String) });
+  // do something with wiki markup return by the callback function in the parameter pWikiSource (String) });
 ```
 If you want to fetch Wiki markdown with a different language (e.g. german Wikiversity) use the appropriate language ID (e.g. `de` for german).